DaveLorenz/DeepLearningApp/README.md

 # DeepLearningApp

-This is the code used to create the following page: http://deeplearningade.appspot.com/
+See how this RESTful API interacts with users at the 0:30 mark in the following youtube video: https://www.youtube.com/watch?v=76G3Wf91JR0 (no longer on the cloud for cost reasons).

 This was a school project in the UVA MSBA where we first used keras to create a deep learning model.
 The model used for this prediction engine was a word CNN without pre-trained embeddings.
 The application is meant to read user-entered text explaining an adverse reaction to drugs and return a probability of the event being severe.
-We've incorporated it into our Word Press website: https://t6tern.wpengine.com/
+We've incorporated it into a Word Press website highlighted in the link above.

 The code in this repo creates the first two pages (severity entry page and return prediction page).
 We built off of these pages to create form entry pages, but I wanted to keep this code as simple as possible for others to learn from.